orangeadmtl/oaAnsible/macos-api/README.md

 # macOS API for OrangeAd

 This API provides system health, metrics, screenshots, and status information for macOS devices in the OrangeAd ecosystem.
-It's designed to be compatible with the dashboard interface and mirrors the functionality of the opi-setup API for OrangePi devices.
+It's designed to be compatible with the dashboard interface.

 ## Features